Earnings

 Mentioned in this article

-Dutch Bros Inc. shares experienced a significant after-hours rally on Thursday, climbing 12.3% to $57.07.
-This surge reversed a 5.0% decline from the regular session close at $50.82, driven by the company's release of fourth-quarter financial results that exceeded analyst expectations.
+Shares of Dutch Bros Inc. experienced a significant reversal in after-hours trading on Thursday, February 12, 2026, surging 12.3% to $57.07.
+This rally followed a 5.0% decline during the regular session, which closed at $50.82.
+The sharp move was triggered by the company's release of fourth-quarter financial results that exceeded Wall Street expectations, coupled with ambitious long-term growth targets.